AkiraMD/ruby-senior-take-home-assignment/README.md

 - redis
 - sinatra (3.1.0)
 - docker
+- irb

 ### Project Overview
 The project is quite simple, but a few notes:
 - You will need to restart your docker container to see changes.
 - Your code changes only need to be done in the `/lib` directory.
 - The `/lib/rest.rb` file is responsible for requiring all files found in the `/lib/rest` directory, and mounting the endpoints.
 As long as new files are a direct child of the `/lib/rest` directory, following the convention in the provided examples, you should not have to do anything else beyond that.
 - Several util modules and classes exist.
 Feel free to extend them, modify them, or remove them as you see fit.
+But be sure to read through the code before doing work that may already be done for you.
-- Please do not add any additional libraries to the project.
+- Please do not add any additional libraries to the project for requirements specified.
 Everything you need has already been made available to you in this repo.
+The only exception to this rule is requirement 4, where you are asked to implement a test framework and tests for your work.
+- There is a convention to the architecture of this codebase, do your best to follow convention where you can, and if you deviate from convention or make changes to this, note this in your submission as to why those changes were made.
+(We are aware that this is by no means production-ready code, so there are several areas of improvement)

 ### Requirements
 1. In the `/lib/vandelay/rest/patients_patient.rb` file, add a new endpoint that retrieves a single patient from the db, and responds with it.
 Errors are expected to be accounted for and handled appropriately.